-Medical evidence has clearly established that claimant has an impairment (or combination of impairments) that has more than a minimal effect on claimant's work activities.
+Medical evidence has clearly established that claimant had an impairment (or combination of impairments) that had more than a minimal effect on claimant's work activities.
 See Social Security Rulings 85-28, 88-13, and 82-63.
-That impairment was cancer for which the claimant had surgery.
-There is no indication that the claimant continues to have a condition that will be of a severe nature for a period of twelve months or more, or that will result in death.
-Claimant went back to work following the surgery until she was fired in June, 2010.
-Claimant's impairment therefore does not satisfy the 12 month duration requirement, and she can be denied at this step of the analysis.
+However, claimant's condition had improved from the time his impairment started, May, 2010, to August, 2010, when he was already back to work.
+No additional information has been provided following the hearing to show that the claimant has suffered further medical issues resulting from the brain abscess.
+Claimant's impairment therefore lacks duration of 12 months and he can be denied at Step 2 of the analysis.

-If claimant had not been denied at Step 2, the analysis would proceed to Step 3 where the trier of fact must determine if the claimant's impairment (or combination of impairments) is listed in Appendix 1 of Subpart P of 20 CFR, Part 404.
+If claimant had not been denied at Step 2, the analysis would proceed to Step 3 where the Trier of fact must determine if the claimant's impairment (or combination of impairments) is listed in Appendix 1 of Subpart P of 20 CFR, Part 404.
 This Administrative Law Judge finds that the claimant's medical record will not support a finding that claimant's impairment(s) is a "listed impairment" or equal to a listed impairment.
 Accordingly, claimant cannot be found to be disabled based upon medical evidence alone.
 20 CFR 416.920(d).

-At Step 4, if claimant had not already been denied at Step 2, the Administrative Law Judge would have to deny her again based upon her ability to perform past relevant work.
-Claimant's past relevant work was working at and this job did not end because of her inability to perform it, but because of allegations of stealing.
-Finding that the claimant is unable to perform work which she has engaged in in the past cannot therefore be reached and the claimant is denied from receiving disability at Step 4.
+At Step 4, if claimant had not already been denied at Step 2, the Administrative Law Judge would have to deny him again based upon his ability to perform past relevant work.
+Claimant's past relevant work was doing landscaping, job he returned to prior to the hearing.
+Finding that the claimant is unable to perform work which he has engaged in the past cannot therefore be reached and the claimant is denied from receiving disability at Step 4.